zd3nik/SubSim/README.md

 This is a multi-player submarine battle simulator that supports 2 or more players per game.

+It is intended mainly for `bot` (e.g. robot) competition.
+The game mechanics are not suitable for (fun) human play.
+The game mechanics are meant to be simple enough that writing a bot to play the game is easy, but writing a bot that can play the game consistently better than other bots is difficult.
+See the [BotExamples](BotExamples) directory for some example bots.

 Each player has one or more submarines that begin at a position of their choice on the game map.
 The game map consists of multiple squares arranged in a grid of rows and columns.
 All squares of the game map begin empty or containing a permanent obstacle.
 During the game empty squares may become occupied by one or more mobile objects - such as submarines.
 But squares containing obstacles cannot become occupied by mobile objects.

 How to Build